UCLeuvenLimburg/advanced-programming-topics/exercises/git/04-remotes/02-create-bare-repository/assignment.md

 # Assignment

+Our intention is to have both a local and remote repository, both stored on your drive. ()

-Let's start by creating a regular repository.
-Have git initialize a brand new repository under `sandbox/local`.
+Under `sandbox`, initialize a new repository in a directory `local`.
+Also create a new *bare* repository in a directory `remote`.